What vaccine liability protection is afforded to vaccine administrators?

 The VICP is a no-fault compensation program.
 Generally, petitioners need only show that the injured person received a vaccine set forth in the Vaccine Injury Table (PDF - 91 KB)(a "covered" vaccine); and sustained an injury that is set forth on the Table, significantly aggravated a pre-existing condition or that the injury was caused by the vaccine (if the injury is not listed on the Table).

-To be a covered vaccine, a vaccine must be recommended by the Centers for Disease Control and Prevention (CDC) for routine administration to children, subject to an excise tax by Federal law, and added to the VICP by the Secretary of Health and Human Services.
+To be a covered vaccine, a vaccine must be recommended by the Centers for Disease Control and Prevention (CDC) for routine administration to children or pregnant women, subject to an excise tax by Federal law, and added to the VICP by the Secretary of Health and Human Services.
 There are no requirements that the petitioner show that the vaccine was used pursuant to Food and Drug Administration labeling or specific Advisory Committee on Immunization Practices or Centers for Disease Control and Prevention administration recommendations, or otherwise was administered pursuant to any standard of care.

 Are individuals who receive a covered vaccine outside of the U.S. eligible to file a petition with the National Vaccine Injury Compensation Program (VICP)?

 If a person received a vaccine covered by the VICP outside of the U.S. (or its trust territories), the person may be eligible for compensation if:

 The content of this website reflects the current thinking of the United States Department of Health and Human Services on the topics addressed and does not create or confer any rights for or on any person and does not operate to bind the Department or the public.
 The ultimate decision about the scope of the statutes authorizing the VICP is within the authority of the United States Court of Federal Claims, which is responsible for resolving petitions for compensation under the VICP.